Guiding Principles for Refactoring

 A refactoring is a change made to the internal structure of the code that doesn’t modify its observable behavior.
 (Refactoring)

-A refactor solely consists of under-the-hood changes to a system.
-If you have a proper safety net, no tests should break after a change.
+A refactor solely consists of changes to a system's under the hood.
+No tests should break after a change (assuming the functionality had tests).
 Changing the system behavior (as observed from the outside) is a rewrite, not a refactor.
 By definition, refactoring should be kept separate from functionality changes or bug fixing.